Table of Contents

 - They start a conversation.
 Create engagement with your subscribers and find out what they want.

-- Fast and easy.
-It’s very simple to create and send a survey using email marketing.
+- They’re fast and easy.
+It's very simple to create and send a survey.
+They can also be fun!

-- Innovative ideas.
-Your customers can also be one of your most valuable creative resources.
+- They yield innovative ideas.
+Your customers are one of your most valuable creative resources.
+Their input can help you brainstorm better, more efficient tactics and processes.

-- Alleviates pressure.
+- They alleviate pressure.
 Surveys and polls don’t put customers on the spot the same way a phone call might.

-- Gauge satisfaction.
+- They gauge satisfaction.
 Are you doing a good enough job for your customers and subscribers?
-They’ll tell you!
+No more guessing because they’ll let you know if they’re satisfied or not.

-- See immediate results.
+- They provide immediate results.
 The reporting data from your surveys and polls are available in real-time, letting you track the results right away.

 - Tell us about your experience with [a recently purchased product or service].